ncats/neo4covid19/README.md

 		>localhost<BR>7687<BR>neo4j<BR>mypassword

-		If your Neo4j server is not running on *localhost* ten you need to replace *localhost* with the hostname of the server running the Neo4j database server.
+		If your Neo4j server is not running on *localhost* then you need to replace *localhost* with the hostname of the server running the Neo4j database server.
 The *7687* is the default port for the Neo4j BOLT connection. **Replace** *username* and *password* according to your Neo4j serve configuration.

 		Once the **db.cfg** file is created, you can compile the database.
 Beware, that the script first deletes ALL existing data from a Neo4j database, so that it can perform a clean build everytime.